acmeair/acmeair-nodejs/README.md

 cassandra_contactPoints||Cassandra contact points
 cassandra_keyspace|acmeair_keyspace|Cassandra keyspace

 * When running on Bluemix, datasource url will be read from bound service information.
-* For Cloudant, you need to [follow instruction here](document/DDL/cloudant.ddl) to create database and define search index.
+* For Cloudant, you need to [follow instruction](document/DDL/cloudant.ddl) to create database and define search index.
+* For Cassandra, you need to [follow instruction](document/DDL/cassandra.ddl) to create keyspace and tables.

 ### Configuration for Preload